Joseph S. Clark Jr.: Later life and death

 Following his departure from the Senate, Clark served as a professor at Temple University in 1969.
 He was president of World Federalists U.S.A., an organization promoting the creation of a world government, from 1969 to 1971.
 He also served as chairman of the Coalition on National Priorities and Military Policy, and continued to attend meetings of Members of Congress for Peace Through Law.
 A strong opponent of Mayor Frank Rizzo, he supported Bill Green III in the 1971 Democratic primary and then Republican W. Thacher Longstreth in the general election.
 He was chairman of independent candidate Charles Bowser's campaign in 1975.
 He was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Clark died at his home in Chestnut Hill, at age 88.
-His remains were cremated and interred at St. Thomas' Church Cemetery in Whitemarsh, Pennsylvania.
+His remains were cremated.

 Personal life and family

 Joseph Clark was descended from a prominent financial family in Philadelphia.
 His great-grandfather, Enoch White Clark, was the founder of E. W. Clark & Co.
 Enoch's son Edward was Clark's paternal grandfather and brother of Clarence Howard Clark Sr. Clarence Sr.'s son Clarence Jr. served as president of the Centennial National Bank.
 Clark was the nephew of Edward Walter Clark Jr., commodore of the Philadelphia Corinthian Yacht Club and father of Edward III; Clarence Munroe Clark, a noted tennis player like his brother; and Percy Clark, a lawyer and noted cricketer.
 Percy's daughter Mary was married to Nelson Rockefeller from 1930 to 1962, before he served as Vice President of the United States.

 Clark's paternal grandmother was the daughter of Joseph and Jane (née Todhunter) Sill, who were social reformers and leaders in antebellum Philadelphia's benevolence movement.
 Joseph Sill served as secretary, vice president, and president of the St. George Society of Philadelphia, an aid organization for English immigrants.

 Clark was married three times and had two children.
 He and his first wife, Elizabeth Story Jenks, had one son, Joseph S. Clark III.
 He was married to his second wife, Noel Hall, from April 1935 until their divorce in September 1967.
 He and Noel had one daughter, Noel Clairborne Clark.
 Two weeks after his divorce, Clark married Iris Cole Richey, a former editor of the Pennsylvania Manual, to whom he remained married until his death.